 Two more good credit cards for travelers, according to Condé Nast Traveler editors

-When planning her wedding last year, Stephanie Wu, the articles director at Condé Nast Traveler, signed up for the American Express Platinum Card knowing that she would be spending enough to get the welcome bonus of 75,000 points for spending $5,000 in the first six months of opening the account.
+When planning her wedding last year, Stephanie Wu, the articles director at Condé Nast Traveler, signed up for the American Express Platinum Card knowing that she would be spending enough to get the welcome bonus of 100,000 points for spending $6,000 in the first six months of opening the account.
 As for why Wu went with the Platinum in the first place, she says her main reason was the “unbeatable” five points per dollar on airline-ticket purchases (all other expenses earn one point per dollar).
 “Between my bachelorette trip, honeymoon, and other weddings I was attending, I knew I’d be on a lot of planes,” says Wu.
 A few other perks came in handy during her trips, too, like the access to Delta Sky Clubs.
 “With the Platinum card, you can enter Delta Sky Clubs whenever you fly Delta, no matter what class you’re flying.
 While AmEx’s own Centurion Lounges are arguably nicer than most Sky Clubs, I found that they often weren’t in the right cities or terminals for my travels — but a Delta Sky Club always was.”
-These perks do come at a cost, though: The Platinum card charges an annual fee of $550, and is the only card mentioned that doesn’t technically have a regular APR; instead, for anyone who does not pay their balance in full each month, American Express offers the ability to pay off select charges of $100 or more on this card over time, but any monthly balance carried will be subject to a variable APR of 15.99–22.99 percent.
+These perks do come at a cost, though: The Platinum card charges an annual fee of $695, and is the only card mentioned that doesn’t technically have a regular APR; instead, for anyone who does not pay their balance in full each month, American Express offers the ability to pay off select charges of $100 or more on this card over time, but any monthly balance carried will be subject to a variable APR of 15.99–22.99 percent.
+View card rates and fees here.

 While she now uses a Sapphire Reserve card, Carey also told us how much she loved the more general Bank of America Travel Rewards card that she used for years before making the switch.
 “The points game is not for everyone,” she says, “since calculating the best way to earn and spend points can sometimes feel like a full time job.”
 Instead of awarding points you can use to book future travel, this card’s points can be used to pay off any travel-related purchases you’ve charged to it within 12 months (making it more like a cash-back card specifically for travel).
 As Carey puts it, the card “allows you to reap travel benefits” when you buy your usual groceries, dinners out, clothes — whatever — with it: “All the while, you’re racking up points that you can then use to retroactively pay off travel costs and knock, say, a flight to London or your $33-weekly MTA pass off your previous statement.”
 Additional perks include no annual fee, points that never expire, and no foreign transaction fees (we should note that none of the cards on this list that are specifically recommended for travel charge foreign transaction fees).